clairexen/edu-sag/README.md

 ----

-And here is a picture of the complete data-flow through the SAG IP for the two examples shown above:
+And here is a picture of the complete data-flow through the SAG IP for the two examples shown above.

+(Hint: Run `python3 mermaid.py -d WoRlLeDh` to dump all intermediate values of the SAG core in a compact and easy-to-inspect format.)

 ```mermaid
 %% di=[s t C A a T o g] ci=[0 0 1 1 0 1 0 0]